PaoloStria/desuckering/README.md

 ### 📂 Repository Contents

-- 🗂️ **dataset.zip** — Archive containing all annotated images used for training and testing the model.
+- 🗂️ **dataset.zip**
+  Contains the annotated dataset used for training and evaluation.
+  **Inside the archive you will find:**
+  - `frames_output1/` — Frames extracted from videos taken in vineyard under condition 1.
+  - `frames_output2/` — Frames extracted from videos taken in vineyard under condition 2.

+  > 🎥 Both folders contain frames extracted from hand-held video recordings, simulating the point of view of a mobile robot moving between vine rows.
+Each frame is annotated for instance segmentation (multi-class).

 - 🏅 **best.pt** — Trained weights of the YOLOv11-Seg model achieving the best performance.
 - 📊 **presentation.pptx** — Brief PowerPoint presentation summarizing the project, methodology, and main results.